Just like many, if you’ve been affected by the September 11 events then you can visit the 9/11 Memoriam and its museum.

 Book your tickets on the Memorial and Museum website: http://visit.911memorial.org/WebStore/shop/

-Most of the Pass to visit New York includes the 9/11 Museum like the New York City Pass and the New York Pass
+However, if you want to save money to visit NYC, note that most of Passes includes the 9/11 Museum like the New York City Pass and the New York Pass.

 Can we enter the Museum without booking on the website?